ClaudioZandonella/PRDA/README.md

 level, the function `prospective()` performs a prospective design analysis.
-According to the defined alternative hypothesis and the significance level, the required sample size is computed together with the associated Type M error, Type S error, and the critical correlation value (i.e., the minimum absolute effect size value that would result significant).
+According to the defined alternative hypothesis and the significance level, the required sample size is computed together with the associated Type M error, Type S error, and the critical effect value (i.e., the minimum absolute effect size value that would result significant).

 Consider a study that will evaluate the correlation between two